aravlic/DIRHBZ_BLV/README.md

 -------------------------------------------

-The code used MPI to split the calculation of potential energy surface on different CPUs.
+The code uses MPI to split the calculation of potential energy surface on different CPUs.
 The number of CPUs is hardcoded to 11, however, this can be changed with minimal modification of the code.
 To run the code, after successful compilation, use:
 ```mpirun -np 11 ./run```

 -------------------------------------------